thinkyhead/6502-Tools/README.md

 AtariTools includes AtariBASIC syntax parsing/coloring and a build command to run AtariBASIC in your preferred Atari 800 emulator.

 #### `AtariBASIC.sublime-settings`
-This file provides the hook for Sublime to use the `Atari800` theme for `.LST` files, to show rulers at multiples of 38/40 characters, and to draw a final ruler at 254 characters.
+This file provides the hook for Sublime to use the `Atari800` theme for `.LST` files, defines rulers at multiples of 38/40 characters, and a max length ruler at 254 characters.
 If the **Atari Classic (Regular)** font is installed, it will be used.
 (This font is needed for proper ATASCII support in Sublime.)

 #### `AtariBASIC.sublime-syntax`
 This syntax provides context-aware syntax coloring of AtariBASIC with built-in error-checking.
 It makes the code much more readable with standard code fonts, but of course it looks best with `Atari800.tmTheme`.
+A work in progress, it needs better expression handling.

 #### `AtariBASIC.sublime-build`
-This adds `Tools` > `Build System` > `AtariBASIC` to the menu so you can use **Build** `Command-B` to load and run the active LST file in the Atari 800 emulator.
+This adds `Tools` > `Build System` > `AtariBASIC` to the menu so you can use **Build** `Command-B` to load and run the active LST file in your favorite Atari 800 emulator.

-The **Build** command will run the current BASIC file in **atari800** or **Atari800MacX**, depending on which was last selected.
+The **Build** command will run the current BASIC file in **atari800** or **Atari800MacX**, depending on what you last selected under **Build With…**.
 Make sure your **atari800** and **Atari800MacX** default settings have BASIC enabled, a local folder exposed as hard drive H:, and up to two floppies mounted for development purposes.

-The **Build** command saves the current file as **SUBLIME.LST** in your configured Atari hard drive (H:) folder and tells the emulator to load and run **H:SUBLIME3.LST**, so file loading is about as fast as it can be.
+**Build** saves a copy of the current file with ATASCII encoding as **SUBLIME.LST** to your configured Atari hard drive (H:) folder.
+The emulator then loads and runs **H:SUBLIME.LST** directly for fastest file loading.
+At this stage you can toggle Turbo in the emulator to speed things up.

-NOTE: Currently there's no support for Atari special characters, which would require an input method, translation between Unicode and ATASCII, etc. For now, use `CHR$` and other techniques to program special characters while this is sorted out.

 ## Helper Scripts

 ### `AtariTools.sh`
-This file contains the configuration values used by helper scripts.
+**_Edit this file!_** The `AtariTools.sh` file contains the configuration values and file paths that will be used by the helper scripts.
+Provide paths to your emulators and your "H1:" hard drive folder.

 ### `bAtariBASIC-build.sh`
 Used by the **Build** command to convert bAtariBASIC code to Assembly and compile it with `dasm`.